iam-srikantha/AWS-Cloud-Cost-Optimization/README.md

 ### Example
 A person creates an EC2 instance and takes a snapshot every day for backup purposes.
 Since snapshots are chargeable by AWS, we don't need to keep the old ones.
 We can delete them to optimize costs.

-### Implementation
+## Implementation
+### Creating EC2 and Snapshot
-- Go to EC2 Dashboard
+- Go to AWS Console
+- Navigate the EC2
 - Create the EC2 Instance
+- Create the Snapshot

+### Creating Lambda Function
+- Go to AWS Console
-- Navigate Snapshots and create the snapshot
+- Navigate Lambda Function
+- Create Function
+  - Author from scratch => Function name(cost-optimize-ebs-snpshot) => Runtime (Python 3.12) => Create Function